 The Clarins Spa here is a highlight, and you can have a free 20-minute treatment like a facial, so it is worth picking up a facial here, even if you then head to the Plaza Premium Lounge Terminal 4 for the better food and quieter atmosphere.

 6. Plaza Premium Lounge Terminal 2

-This lounge is the only Diners Club Card departures lounge in Terminal 2 and is located airside on Level 4, Terminal 2A (Departure Level) in The Queen’s Terminal, next to Terminal Transfers area.
-It is open to passengers departing from Terminal 2 and can be found by following the signs towards lounge “A3”.
+This lounge is the only Diners Club Card departures lounge in Terminal 2.
+It is located airside on Level 4, Terminal 2A (Departure Level) in The Queen’s Terminal, next to the Terminal Transfers area.
+It is open to passengers departing from Terminal 2 and can be found by following the signs toward lounge “A3”.

-The lounge is open 5 am until 10 pm and the entryway is particularly impressive.
+The lounge is open 5:00 am – 10:00 pm, and the entryway is particularly impressive.
 It looks more like a boutique hotel than an airport lounge with sofas, muted lighting, and lots of natural woods and slates.
 There is a bar, a cafe area with cafe seats, and a sitting area with lounging sofa seats.
-There are Asian style separators that separate the different sections of the lounge.
-These wooden slatted partitions have criss-cross designs and up-lighters so this lounge is very snazzy.
-Sometimes The Heathrow Diners Club Card lounges are let down slightly by the cleaning staff with sticky surfaces and armrests, but then I am fairly sensitive to cleanliness.
+There are Asian-style separators that separate the different sections of the lounge.
+These wooden slatted partitions have criss-cross designs and up-lighters, so this lounge is very snazzy.
+Sometimes, the cleaning of the Heathrow Diners Club Card lounges are let down slightly by sticky surfaces and armrests, but then I am fairly sensitive to cleanliness.